 In this example, the setup consists of 8 P10 panels (4H x 2 W) driven via a Beagle Black Bone (BBB) with an octoscroller running the Falcon Player (referred to as the FPBBB).
 This process should be the same for Raspberry Pi's running FPP with a Pi Hat or Colorlight Card.

-First Add a New Output to the Setup Tab.
-It is recommended to use a DDP Output Type for FPP based P10/P5 panels.
-An E131 Output Type can also be used but for this guide DDP was selected.
+First Add a New Ethernet Controller to the Controller Tab.
+It is recommended to use a DDP Protocol for FPP based P10/P5 panels.
+An E131 Protocol can also be used but for this guide DDP was selected.

-Set the IP Address of the FPPBB(192.168.5.200 in this example).
+Set the Name to FPPBB.
+Set the IP Address of the device IP(192.168.5.200 in this example).
 The Id is a unique controller ID for xLights to use, this Id must be different for each out.
-The default Id of 64001 is okay for this example.
+The default Id of 1 is okay for this example.
 The number of channels is the total number of channels for the P10 matrix.
 To calculate this number channels, multiple the number of channels per LED(3 in most cases) by the number of LEDs per panel(512 for P10's) and then multiple that result by the number of Panels(eight in this example).
 The final values is the total channel for the Matrix.

 For this example, the total number of channels is: 3 x 512 x 8 = 12288 channels.